daboehme/caliper-tutorial/tutorial/recording_hatchet.md

 ## Importing the data

-Check out the [notebook](HatchetCaliperImport.ipynb) or the Python [source](hatchet_caliper_import.py) the for the example code!
+Check out the [notebook](HatchetCaliperImport.ipynb) or the Python [source](hatchet_caliper_import.py) for the example code!

 We can import the JSON file into a Hatchet GraphFrame with the `from_caliper` reader.
 Internally, Hatchet stores the recorded region hierarchy in a tree structure and the associated performance metrics in a Pandas dataframe.